julievrnt/easi-gui/docs/source/filters.rst

 Filters accept only a subsets of points and allows for the spatial partitioning of models.
 The following filter nodes implements the
 `filters <https://easyinit.readthedocs.io/en/latest/filters.html>`_ of easi.
 If you are not familiar with the different easi filters, please read the easi documentation first.

-Note that easi-gui does not check for typos or wrong inputs.
+Note that easi-gui does not check for typos or wrong inputs/outputs.

 Any Node
 --------